BridgeWorks

 .

-So when you are looking at the photos of the smiling children and youth in the BridgeWorks and Dinki newsletters; remember what their background is.
+So when you are see photos of smiling children and youth in the BridgeWorks and Dinki newsletters; remember their background.
 Remember where they are headed if they don’t receive the protection and help that they need.

 .